 I see that a few of your books have different covers and purchase links than they did the last time I was here.
 What happened?

 No worries!
 Just changing things up a little.
 Also, some of my series books were released back to me from my former publisher, and I published them on my own with updates and book covers.
-The only title left to recover still is Blood Instincts.
-The books in the Heiresses in Love trilogy are coming back soon as well, and will be released through Foundations Books. ♥
+The books in the Heiresses in Love trilogy are coming back soon, and will be released through Foundations Books. ♥

 I am a concerned parent.
 I know you published a children’s fantasy, A Little Magick, in 2015.
 I can ignore the romance books when I’m shopping around, but now I see you’re planning an erotica series.
 Are you kidding me here?